marin-m/pbtk/README.md

 You may need to give some sample raw Protobuf data, that was sent to this endpoint, captured through mitmproxy or Wireshark, and that you'll paste in a hex-encoded form.

 **Step 3** is about the fun part of clicking buttons and seeing what happens!
-You have a tree view representing every field in the Protobuf struture (repeated fields are suffixed by "+", required fields don't have checkboxes).
+You have a tree view representing every field in the Protobuf structure (repeated fields are suffixed by "+", required fields don't have checkboxes).

 ![Endpoint creation form](https://i.imgur.com/2lVmGoG.png)

 Just hover a field to have focus.
 If the fields is an integer type, use the mouse wheel to increment/decrement it.
 Enum information appears on hovering too.

-Here is it!
+Here it is!
 You can determine the meaning of every field with that.
-If you extracted information out of minified code, you should be able to rename fields according to what you notice they mean, using your favorite text editor.
+If you extracted .protos out of minified code, you should be able to rename fields according to what you notice they mean, using your favorite text editor.

 Happy reversing! 👌 🎉